 Hi there.
 My name is Diana Kuan.
-I'm a New York-based writer and cooking teacher.
-My first cookbook The Chinese Takeout Cookbook came out from Random House/Ballantine in late 2012.
+I'm a New York-based food writer and photographer who teaches cooking classes around the city.
+My first cookbook The Chinese Takeout Cookbook came out in 2012 and I'm currently working on my second book with Penguin Random House.

 I grew up watching my family run a Latin-flavored Chinese restaurant in Puerto Rico, and later a Polynesian-style take-out and Cantonese bakery in suburban Boston.
 My parents' tendency to stick to familiar cuisine meant we always ate Chinese on vacation, whether we were in downtown Montreal or the California desert.
 I realized early on that "Hong Kong-style" food is unfamiliar to many mainland Chinese.